Little Egg Harbor Township School District

-The Little Egg Harbor Township School District is a comprehensive community public school district that serves students in pre-kindergarten through sixth grade from Little Egg Harbor Township, in Ocean County, New Jersey, United States.
+The Little Egg Harbor Township School District is a comprehensive community public school district that serves students in pre-kindergarten through sixth grade from Little Egg Harbor Township, in Ocean County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of three schools, had an enrollment of 1,609 students and 150.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.
+As of the 2021–22 school year, the district, comprising three schools, had an enrollment of 1,672 students and 156.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "B", the second-lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.